muhammadwork2020/ai-video-rainforest-video-experiment/README.md

-# a# Petri Dish Rainforest — AI Video Experiment 🌿
+# Petri Dish Rainforest — AI Video Experiment 🌿

 This project explores cinematic AI video generation using a structured JSON prompt.
 A single water droplet triggers a timelapse transformation from sterile lab sand to a lush rainforest ecosystem inside a petri dish.